Is This Fake Meat Making You Sick?

-The number of people getting sick from eating the meat substitute, Quorn, seems to be increasing daily.
-To date, more than 2,000 people reacted to quorn with symptoms like nausea, cramps and diarrhea.
+The number of people getting sick from eating fake meat, Quorn, seems to be increasing daily.
+To date, more than 2,000 people reacted to Quorn with symptoms like nausea, cramps, and diarrhea.

 Some consumers even suffered blood vessels in their eyes bursting due to intense vomiting after eating Quorn.